In this article we go through the 10 best dog shedding remedies, the seasonality of it, potential shedding problems, causes and what to do about it.

-10 Dog shedding Remedies
+10 Dog Shedding Remedies

-It is important to make sure that your dog is hydrated at all time.
-This is especially during summer when there is a lot of heat.
+It is essential to ensure that your dog is always hydrated.
+This is primarily during summer when there is a lot of heat.

-Dry skin will also promote excessive shedding that may also cause wounds on your dog’s body.
+Dry skin will also promote excessive shedding that may cause wounds on your dog’s body.
 In addition, you should make sure that your dog stays in a humidified place.

 2. Regular Brushing

-When your dog is shedding his fur, it is possible that he leaving your house dirty.
-You can minimize the amount of fur he sheds by brushing him regularly.
+When your dog sheds his fur, he may leave your house dirty.
+You can minimize the amount of hair he sheds by brushing him regularly.

-Thus, it is important to consult your vet.
+Thus, it is essential to consult your vet.
 It is advisable to bathe your dog regularly but not every day.

 3. Healthy diet

 Poor diet is among the leading causes of shedding in dogs.
-Like mentioned earlier, we often result in buying processed foods for our dogs.
+As mentioned earlier, we often result in buying processed foods for our dogs.

-Make sure, however, that you include digestible ingredients in your pup’s food.
+However, ensure that you include digestible ingredients in your pup’s food.
 In addition, wet foods are appropriate for your dog.

 4. Vacuum the house

 Therefore, you will need ways to make your house hair-free.
 You may consider getting a vacuum to remove all the hairs and dust from your carpet and furniture.

-Alternatively, you may consider buying covers for your furniture especially when your dog is shedding due to seasonal changes.
+Alternatively, you may consider buying covers for your furniture, especially when your dog is shedding due to seasonal changes.

 5. Control parasites

 There are several methods for controlling fleas and ticks in dogs.
-In fact, you should always make sure that your dog is free of ticks and fleas.
+You should always ensure your dog is free of ticks and fleas.

-You can be able to control and heal flea bites from home using various methods.
-However, you should make sure you are aware of your dog’s health history and possible allergies.
+You can control and heal flea bites from home using various methods.
+However, it would help if you made sure you were aware of your dog’s health history and possible allergies.

-Vinegar, peppermint oil and other essential oils are important in controlling fleas and other parasites that may cause shedding.
+Vinegar, peppermint oil, and other essential oils are important in controlling fleas and other parasites that may cause shedding.

-6. Regular bathe frequency
+6. Regular bathing frequency

-Bathing our dogs is an important aspect of hygiene and grooming.
-However, you should keep these bathes are regular frequency so as to prevent excessive shedding.
+Bathing our dogs is an essential aspect of hygiene and grooming.
+However, it would help if you kept these bathes regularly to prevent excessive shedding.

 It is also advisable to use the right kind of shampoo to bathe your dog.

 7. Air Purifier

 As discussed earlier, it is not every time that we will be able to control shedding in our dogs.
 This is because it is sometimes initiated by nature.

 8. Omega 3 fatty acids supplements

-You should consider adding fish oil supplements to your dog’s diet.
-These supplements will help keep your dog’s skin smooth and free or irritation during shedding.
+It would help if you considered adding fish oil supplements to your dog’s diet.
+These supplements will help keep your dog’s skin smooth and free of irritation during shedding.